iit-DLSLab/dls2/modules/plugin_base/skeletons/periodic/README.md

   becames

       dls::topicType stance_status = dls::topicType("stance_status", new StanceStatusMsgPubSubType());
-* in plugin/CMakeLists.txt, uncomment the following line

-      #add_subdirectory(topics)
-  Remember that if at least one of your topics is using custom messages,
+* when choosing what to build and install with the *ccmake ..* command, set to *ON* the *DLS_DEPLOY_plugin/topics* option.
+Remember that if at least one of your topics is using custom messages, set to *ON* the *DLS_DEPLOY_plugin/messages* option too.

-      #add_subdirectory(messages)
-  should be uncommented too.

 So far you have created the topic.
 In order to link the topic library to the plugin, in plugin/core/CMakeLists.txt decomment the following line